 Prior to developing a monitoring program it is essential to think through the scientific process and the steps necessary to create a program where the data collected match the monitoring objectives.
-The CMC team can walk you through the choices you have in setting up a monitoring program and document those choices you make in a written monitoring plan.
+Through the study design process, we will walk you through the choices you have in setting up a new monitoring program and document those choices you make in a written monitoring plan.
+For existing programs, the monitoring plan will document choices made when the program was started, any changes that have been made along the way and plans for the future.

 This monitoring plan is intended to be used as a guiding document for your program and should be revisited annually, once monitoring begins, to determine if the data you are collecting are answering the initial questions that prompted monitoring and to determine if your methods are still appropriate.